section-engineering-education/engineering-education/content/articles/ml-with-brainjs/index.md

 ### Understanding Neural Networks
 You can think of a Neural network like the human brain, with several interconnected nodes grouped into layers.
 The layers are categorized as input, hidden, and output layers.
 Data in neural networks move in a single direction from the input towards the output.

 This concept allows us to feed a vast amount of labeled data into the neural network and use it to train the network to give us a desirable output given some input.
-Given the processing time and accuracy of neural networks, they are far much better than human the brain.
+Given the processing time and accuracy of neural networks, they are far much better than the human brain.

 ### Prerequisites
 The tutorial is beginner-friendly, so if you have done machine learning with Python or any other language, this will be a piece of cake.
-The article will require you to have the following beside the will to learn a new concept.
+The article will require you to have the following beside the will to learn a new concept:
 - A good understanding of [JavaScript.](https://www.javascript.com/)
 - Have [Node.js](https://nodejs.org/) installed on your computer.
-- Your suitable code editor.
+- A code editor.
 I prefer using [VS Code](https://code.visualstudio.com/download).

 ### Understanding Brainjs
 [Brain.js](https://brain.js.org/#/) is in an interesting way of building neural networks.
 It easily learns the patterns and relationships between inputs and outputs and uses the information to make intelligent guesses when dealing with related issues.

-Brain.js is a cool concept because most of the documentation found on the internet is Python-based, therefore,  the learning ladder for developers with a web-development background becomes hard to climb.
+Brain.js is a cool concept because most of the documentation found on the internet is Python-based.
+Therefore, the learning ladder for developers with a web-development background becomes hard to climb.

 > From their official documentation, Brain.js is a GPU accelerated neural network library built with JavaScript for browser and Node.js  applications.
-Brain.js is easy to understand and simple to use especially for beginners.
+Brain.js is easy to understand and simple to use, especially for beginners.

 ### Project goal
-The main goal of this article is to provide beginners, especially those who are coming from a web development background, a path to get in machine learning.
+The main goal of this article is to provide beginners, especially those who are coming from a web development background, a path to get into machine learning.
 In the process, we will build a neural network, give it a set of data to train on, then ensure that our model can make a prediction based on the learning set of data provided.

-The project will be based on the JavaScript machine learning library called [Brain.js](https://brain.js.org/#/).

 ### Project setup
 Run `npm init -y` to create an empty `package.json` file.
 Next, execute the command `npm install brain.js` in your terminal to install the Brain.js package.